SocietyForArtisticResearch/rc-pandoc-help/tools.md

 The slideshow tool allows you to create a gallery with pictures and graphics that can be displayed in a loop.
 You can start the slideshow in autoplay and you can add an audio file to each picture of the slideshow.

-Drag and drop the slideshow icon to the weave to start the edit dialogue box.
+Drag and drop the slideshow icon to the weave to start the edit dialog box.

 To be able to select media you first have to upload an item into __simple media__.
 To add an item, choose __add__ and upload the object from your desktop to the RC servers.
 Next, name the file and make a declaration of the copyright holder.
 After adding the file, you can edit the style of the picture with the html style standards.
 To add a sound file to the slide, the file has first to be uploaded to simple media.